skatty666/PortHack/README.md

 This is literally just to look pretty on your Desktop, nothing else.
 Oh yeah and this wasn't even made by me, the programming was made by Kiro (really cool AI), I just did a lot of research to just make it pop as good as it does...And that was tough, trust me.

+CHECK THE PORTHATDEBUG BRANCH IF YOU WANT TO SOLVE ISSUES OR EXPERIMENT!!
+THERE ARE DEBUG FILES THAT ARE BAREBONES!!

 ## Features

 - 3D wireframe cube animation with diagonal struts